Do Go On - 236 - The Forrest Fenn Treasure Hunt

 and even for barging onto Fenn's own property.

-All of them have obsessed with the idea
+All of them obsessed with the idea.

 of the trove just sitting there for the taking.

-If only they could unravel Fenn's clues.
+If only they could unravel Fend's clues.

 Right.

-Do you think that he is having a good time,
+Do you think that he is having a good time

 or is he sort of regretting the chaos?